EddieCueto/jwebsite/cv/index.md

 ##### Current
 ##### PhD Computer Science

-Working on state of the art research in deep neural network model compression.
-Funding obtained from D-REAL - SFI (Centre for Research Training in Digitally-Enhanced Reality).
+My current work explores the interaction of DNN and their energy efficiency and size in storage/memory.
+I am currently exploring methods that combine Topological Data Analysis into the generation of slimmer architectures, also simultaneously profiling state of the art architectures to fully understand the interaction of hardware and the amount of energy consumed.
+The former data is compared with other classical or other variations of the architecture to truly see if the increment in accuracy/precision does not require an exorbitant amount of energy (compared to our gains).

 #### Centro de Investigación en Computación - IPN
 ##### Aug 2016 - Jun 2018
 ##### Master in Computer Science

 Learned state of the art machine learning algorithms and natural language processing techniques.
 Thesis work was done towards the computational relationships of group theory and natural languages.

 #### Universidad Autónoma de Ciudad Juárez
 ##### Aug 2011 - May 2016
 ##### Bachelor in Mathematics

 Learned a variety of methods to prove statements in different areas of mathematics.
-Optative course work was geared towards applied mathematics: optimization, probability theory, functional analysis, stochastic ODE, etc. Thesis was required for the degree, work was done in stochastic optimization.
+Optative course work was geared towards applied mathematics: optimization, probability theory, functional analysis, stochastic ODE, etc.
+Thesis was required for the degree, work was done in stochastic optimization.

 ~~~
 <hr>